LoongYH-discoverer/App-synthesizer/README.md

 waymore cool and better than F1ip sampl3r

 maybe a simple ledboard(like samsung led cover) for drawing gif animate while playing tracks

+## Programmers, pls help the poors have the same tools for music creations !!